angelcamacho34/capacitor-plugin-hmsgms-checker/README.md

-On Android, register the plugin in your main activity:
+### On Android, register the plugin in your main activity:

+Capacitor v2.x

 ```java
 import com.angelcamacho.plugin.ServiceChecker;